aws-samples/aws-modernization-with-logz/content/50_application/application-install.md

 ---
 title: Installation
-chapter: true
+chapter: false
 weight: 51
 ---

-Now that we have our Kubernetes cluster we can deploy the OpenTelemetry demo application.
+Now that we have our Kubernetes cluster we can **deploy the OpenTelemetry demo application**.
 To make our lives easier we will be utilizing the helm charts to deploy the application.

 First of all, let's add the OpenTelemetry repo to our Helm repository